 However, that doesn’t mean it’s unsafe to microwave all plastics.
 “It depends on the type of plastic and on the type of food you are heating,” says Dr. Danoff.
 “Fatty foods, like meats and cheeses, reach very high temperatures and may cause the plastic to warp or melt.
 This in turn has the potential to cause a chemical to seep out of the plastic and into the food.”

 It’s important to know what to look for when determining if certain plastics are safe for the microwave.
 “A good place to start is with the manufacturer's labels on your plastic containers,” says Dr. Danoff.

 Every plastic container intended for use with food has to undergo stringent testing performed by the FDA.
 If a plastic product is determined safe for microwave use, then you will see either a microwave-safe symbol or written instructions indicating the product is microwave-safe.
 The numbering system found on plastics pertains to recycling and does not indicate whether or not the plastic is safe for heating.

 However, Dr. Danoff warns that not all microwave-safe products are safe to use in the microwave in the same way.

 Although certain types of plastic wrap are approved by the FDA as microwave-safe by the FDA, they can melt if they come in direct contact with hot food.

 Dr. Danoff recommends leaving at least one inch between plastic wrap and food before heating, or using alternatives like wax paper, parchment paper, or white paper towels.

 Microwave Dos and Don'ts

-According to Dr. Danoff, there are certain types of plastics to always avoid when heating food in a microwave.
+According to Dr. Danoff, certain types of plastic should always be avoided when heating food in a microwave.
 These include:

 Restaurant takeout containers